 She took a sip of her drink and waited for him to speak next.

-“Because you’re good with yourself.”
-He didn’t take his eyes off of her as he leaned over to touch her hand.
+He didn’t take his eyes off her as he leaned in to touch her hand.

-As the softness seeped in, the rigid boundaries relaxed.
-She stretched out into the new space created and mixed with him just enough.
-Collecting all of herself back would be impossible.
+As the softness seeped in, the rigid boundaries loosened.
+She stretched out in the newly created space and mingled with it just enough.
+It would be impossible to get all of herself back now, and she knew it.

 What a fool I am, she thought.
 But then, What a feeling this is.